aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

     deviceName: 'xvdh',
     volume: BlockDeviceVolume.ebs(10, {
       encrypted: true,
-      kmsKeyId: key.keyArn, // optional - will use default EBS CMK if not specified }),
+      kmsKeyId: key, // optional - will use default EBS CMK if not specified }),
   }],
 });